-The American Rescue Plan Act (ARPA) and CARES Acts have slightly different guidelines on how government agencies can use the funds.
+The American Rescue Plan Act (ARPA) and CARES Act have slightly different guidelines on how government agencies can use the funds.
 However, both are broadly designated to respond to COVID-19, support the economy, and future-proofing government operations.

 "Common IT uses cases include supporting telework & distance learning, improving the citizen experience and digital services, broadband infrastructure, and modernization as an investment in cost-savings, security, and scalability.
 Direct aid to state and local governments fills revenue gaps caused by the pandemic based on projections from January 2020.
-This was not allowed for CARES Act funding," stated Ryan Slate, Owner of Slate Consulting.
+This was not allowed for CARES Act funding," stated Ryan Gallant, Owner of Slate Consulting.